kevindangkhoama/ds2002project1/README.md

 #### What the SQL queries will display:
 * Grouping Genre and total sales
 * Sales grouped by region
-* Count of video games by genre
+* Critic and User rating per genre